How do I know if I have COVID-19? A guide to symptoms

 The WHO estimates that 80 per cent of COVID-19 patients will recover without the need for any medical intervention.

-Even if you are not sick, public health officials are advising "physical distancing," which includes avoiding large gatherings and working from home when possible.
+Even if you are not sick, public health officials are requiring "physical distancing," which includes avoiding large gatherings, working from home when possible, and keeping two metres between yourself and strangers when you venture outside.
 Businesses and organizations across the country, as well as different levels of government, have announced closures, reduced services and limits on crowd gatherings to encourage social distancing.

 Just as the new coronavirus presents similarly to other respiratory illnesses, advice for keeping it at bay runs along the same lines as tips for avoiding more commonplace colds and coughs.